lee-orr/lee-orr/site/src/content/computing-timeline/teddy-and-drew.md

 tags: typescript webaudio vue css
 ---

 Written with Jackson Seib, and featuring the voice of Rob Russo as Teddy and myself as Drew, this was an experiment in writing an interactive musical.

-It's a choose-your-own-adventure song telling the story of a pivot point in a relationship.
-Is it the end or a new beginning?
-That depends on you.
+It involved significant technical challanges around syncronizing multiple audio clips, and mixing them, in real time using the webaudio API while presenting a clear user interface.